CoInGP: Convolutional Inpainting with Genetic Programming: Introduction

-Commonly, there are several directions one can follow for the image inpainting procedure.
-For instance, patch-based techniques fill in the missing region patch-by-patch by searching for replacement patches in the parts of images that are not damaged~\cite{6960838}.
-Diffusion-based techniques fill in the missing regions by spreading image information from the boundary to the center of the missing region~\cite{7987733}.
-More recently, convolutional neural networks (CNNs) have shown excellent results on the image inpainting tasks due to their ability to use large training sets~\cite{liu2018image}.
-The part where CNNs truly have an advantage over other image inpainting techniques is the fact that they can better capture the global structure~\cite{10.1007/978-3-030-01264-9_1}.
-Finally, researchers use generative adversarial networks (GANs) for many image-to-image translation tasks, where one of them is image inpainting~\cite{isola2016imagetoimage}.
-For a survey of image inpainting techniques, we refer readers to~\cite{Elharrouss_2019}.
 When considering evolutionary algorithms, there are not many works examining the image inpainting task.
-Li et al. used a combination of a total variation method and a genetic algorithm for the image completion task~\cite{Li2016ImageIA}.
+Li et al. used a combination of a total variation method and a genetic algorithm for completing an image~\cite{Li2016ImageIA}.
 Li and Yang proposed a patch-based method based on evolutionary algorithms that search for the optimal patch in the area around the damaged region~\cite{6631705}.
-Interestingly, while convolutional neural networks represent state-of-the-art in the image translation tasks, there are not many attempts to bring the power of convolutions to other artificial intelligence techniques.
-For instance, to the best of our knowledge, there is only a single work that considers how to combine convolutions and genetic programming~\cite{10.1007/978-3-030-21077-9_5}.
-There, the authors use their technique to develop image denoising filters.
+Interestingly, while convolutional neural networks represent state-of-the-art in image translation tasks, up to now, there are not many attempts to employ the convolutional paradigm in other artificial intelligence techniques.
+To the best of our knowledge, there is only a single work that considers how to combine convolutions and genetic programming~\cite{10.1007/978-3-030-21077-9_5}.
+There, the authors applied their method to develop image denoising filters with a multi-layer architecture.